uschor/training_kraken_hebrew_print/README.md

 Run the script `src/train_kraken_print.py`
 The script does the following:
 * Breaks the Genesis JSON file into chapters, and for each chapter:
-** Extracts the verses into text file, verse per line.
+    * Extracts the verses into text file, verse per line.
-** Generates an image, big enough for Kraken - 5000x8000px, using ImageMagic.
+    * Generates an image, big enough for Kraken - 5000x8000px, using ImageMagic.
 Since ImageMagic doesn't seem to support LTR, the Hebrew words are reversed.
 It's simplistic, but works for pure-Hebrew text.
 For mixed text, bidirectional support is required.
-** Runs the Kraken *ketos* utility, to generate the HTML file, intended for manual transcription ** Fills the HTML transcription file automatically, with the text from the matching text file.
+    * Runs the Kraken *ketos* utility, to generate the HTML file, intended for manual transcription
+    * Fills the HTML transcription file automatically, with the text from the matching text file.

 Running the script generates HTML files of the transcribed images to *./work/ketos_filled_\*.html*, along with byproducts.

 ## Extract lines image-text pairs
-Run the Kraken command:
+Now that the transcription file are ready, run the Kraken command:
-`ketos extract --reorder --output training --normalization NFD work/ketos_filled_*` The files will be generated into *training* directory.
+`ketos extract --reorder --output training --normalization NFD work/ketos_filled_*` The files will be generated into *training/* directory.

 # Kraken training
 Get and run the Kraken Vagrant virtual machine.
 Make sure to run Vagrant in the same directory in which the *train_kraken_script.py* script was run:
-`vagrant init openphilology/kraken
+`vagrant init openphilology/kraken`
-vagrant up
+`vagrant up`
-vagrant ssh`
+`vagrant ssh`
 In the Kraken VM, run the training command:
 `./train.sh /vagrant/training heb_print`
 It will take the training set, and train a model called *heb_print*.